 When planning on refinancing your mortgage, one of the primary things we look for is the lowest possible mortgage refinance rate.
 That should not surprise you, given the fact that it’ll mean more or less money paid back in the long run.
 However, finding the lowest rates isn’t everything there is to refinancing your mortgage.
 It is one of the main factors – that’s indisputable, but, you shouldn’t focus solely on finding the lowest possible rate and neglecting the numerous other factors that will come into play and affect your interest rate when you decide to refinance your mortgage.
+For more expert advice and tips please visit the PureLoan website.

 Before you decide to take such a huge step, you need a clear, financial plan and goal.
 You should refinance your mortgage just because you’ve hit a financial bump in the road.
 Like we’ve said, devise a good plan with a clear goal in mind.
 After you’ve done that, you might want to check out our 6-point guide on how to get the lowest mortgage refinance rates.
 We’re going to present you with general ‘rules’ that apply for most of us while focusing on the city of Chicago as well.
 Let’s get started.